 City Green by DyAnne DiSalvo-Ryan

 A vacant lot sits in the middle of a city block.
 A young girl has an idea to turn the run-down lot into a green space.
 The story blossoms into a whole neighborhood coming together to create this beautiful space.
-At the end of this book are tips to starting your own community garden.
+At the end of this book are tips for starting your own community garden.